lfcj/EssentialFeed/README.md

     -   Specific use cases may not suit every application, but core business modesl/rules/policies should.
 -   By keeping methods without side effects that validate our cache we can schedule periodic runs for them without worrying about collateral changes.

+#### 20. Separating App-specific, App-agnostic & Framework logic, Entities vs. Value Objects, Establishing Single Sources of Truth, and Designing Side-effect-free (Deterministic) Domain Models with Functional Core, Imperative Shell Principles

+-   Application-specific vs. Application-agnostic vs. Framework (Infrastructure) Logic
+    -   Use Cases describe _**application-specific business logic**_ and is often implemented by a Controller (aka Interactor/ModelController/Service...) type collaborating with other components (coordinating domain models and application infrastructure abstractions).
+Controllers deal with application interactions (e.g., coordinating asynchronous operations from collaborators) with strict boundaries (protocol/closure) to protect the application from depending on low-level details (e.g., 3rd-party frameworks).
+It should not depend on concrete (specific) framework details.
+    -   Domain Models describe _**application-agnostic business logic**_.
+This kind of logic is application-independent, also known as core business logic.
+Core business logic is often reused across Use Cases within the same application and even across other applications.
+It should not depend on any application or framework details.
+Domain Models are usually tiny little objects when compared with the size of the system.
+But its importance is much greater than its size.
+Domain Models implement the essential business logic (the code that really matters to the business), so we don’t lose sight of the domain within the technical and infrastructure complexities.
+Notice how, for example, we strive to keep our models simple, with no asynchronous or impure behavior (application detail) leaking into the domain models.
+    -   Framework/infrastructure logic is not to implement any business rules.
+Mixing infrastructure details with business logic is one of the most common  mistakes we find in codebases (e.g.: `Database` and `Network` clients implementing validation of business rules operations or Domain Models inheriting from framework types such as CoreData's `NSManagedObject`).
+When this happens the business logic is scattered across the code and there is no central source of truth.
+It is then harder to use, reuse, maintain and test business rules and infrastructure code.
+    -   The less a piece of code knows/does, a.k.a. the more we separate code, the easier it is to use, develop, reuse, maintain, test.
+    - Infrastructure/framework interface implementations should be as simple and dumb as possible.
+It should only fulfil framework commands sent by the controllers via abstract interfaces (protocol or closures).
+Examples are: Download something from URL, fetch store this in URL, fetch something from cache.
+-   Entities vs. Value objects
+    -   `Entities` are models with intrinsic identity. `Value` objects rare models with no intrinsic identity.
+Both can contain business rules.
+    -   💡 A `Value` type can be replaced by static or free functions when it does not hold a state.
+    -   A good way to know if a type is a `Value` one or not is by checking if comparing its values is enough to make the comparison. an example would be `Money` when it looks like this:
+    ```
+    struct Money {
+      let amount: Decimal
+      let currency
+    }
+    ```
+    When used by a system to track money and it gains a `let id: MoneyID`, then it becomes an `Entity` because it has an identity.
+    -   Two  `Entities` with the same ID are considered identical even if their values do not match.
+    -   A controller should coordinate the communication to external systems when performing business logic.
+-   Designing side-effect free (deterministic) core business rules
+    -   It is important to keep our core domain free from side-effects to keep it easy to maintain, build and test.
+    -   Side effects are UI updates, I/O database writes, etc.)
+-   Establishing Functional Core, Imperative Shell
+    -   The goal is to have a deterministic core by it not having side-effects.
+-   Promoting reusability and reducing cost, duplication, and defects with single sources of truth
+    -   We want to hide implementation details as much as possible to reduce the cost of change, making mistakes, have reusable components and keep a DRY codebase.
+One example was the fact that the "7 days old cache policy" was included in the names of test methods.
+That was not hidden.
+    -   Try to hide all of those magic numbers behind variables to keep them reusable and easy to change.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift

 [2]: https://www.essentialdeveloper.com/articles/xctest-swift-setup-teardown-vs-factory-methods